intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#106 - "Never collaborate with people that deal from the bottom of the deck"**

+**\#107 - "Never do business with anyone that wears cufflinks (as part of their normal business attire)"

 \#2xx - On the Art of  Managing People
 ====